 This domain will focus on how Omics measurements and big data analysis promote better understanding of mechanisms, biomarkers and therapeutic discovery

 Led by: Christine Falk, Stephan Ensminger, Katja Kotsch, Rainer Oberbauer

 Present and future transplant practice

-Strategies to improve real life clinical management and problem solving in transplantation
+This domain will focus on strategies to improve real life clinical management and problem solving in transplantation

 - Real-life clinical approaches

 - Case based scenarios